Skip to content

 embedding_model EmbeddingModel

-The embedding model to use
+The embedding model for computing embeddings

 None